 Thank you for considering Northern Alaska Tour Company for your Arctic Circle experience.

-- Producing a negative PCR test result for Covid-19 within 72 hours prior to departure to Alaska.
+- Produce a negative PCR test result for Covid-19 within 72 hours prior to departure to Alaska.

 If a traveler does not fall under any of the above categories, they must undergo a 14-day quarantine at their own expense before continuing on their travels.